 - Are vaccinations required to visit Cuba?

-- No vaccinations are required, but it’s advisable to be up-to-date on routine shots.
-Consult your doctor before your trip.
+- No specific vaccinations are required for entry, but it’s advisable to be up-to-date on routine shots.
+Consult your doctor before your trip, as they can provide personalized advice based on your health history and the latest health guidelines.